 Closing the ribbon loop:

 Close the ribbon loop near your starting knot.
 You can knot around the strand or (as shown) you can pull the loose ends of your ribbon through the ribbon strand at slightly different points just below the starting knot, and tie a loop knot to finish the end and secure the loop.
 Trim the ends if/as you wish.
-The ribbon loop is made the same way as these simple loop tug toys.
 Hop over to our post on how to weave a basic loop dog tug toy if you need more photos and/or instructions.

 Playtime of Champions!

 Let the fun begin!
+Whether you have a single gold medal tug for battle or a whole set of medals on the line, it’s time for fun!
 Of course, at our place, the battle for the podium was fierce between medal contenders.
-Check out my wild beasts enjoying their new tugs:
+Check out my wild beasts enjoying their new tugs.

 Additional Information and Tug Toy Tips